rudra2609-06/PR-BS-PORTFOLIO-2/README.md

 - Click on portfolio items to view more details.
 - Use the scroll-to-top button for easy navigation.

+## Deployed Link

+- You can view the live version of the portfolio at: [MyPortfolio](https://pr-bs-portfolio-2.vercel.app/)

 ## Known Issues

 - **404 Client Error**: There is a known issue with loading the Swiper CSS file from the CDN: